humanmade/altis-analytics/.github/ISSUE_TEMPLATE/docs_bug_report.md

 ---
 name: Documentation bug report
-about: Help us improve the documentation by keeping it typo free and up to date
+about: Help us improve the documentation by keeping it typo-free and up to date
 title:
 labels: bug, documentation
 assignees: